Our Top Highlights in Kuching

 On our first walk along the waterfront, we passed a museum and noticed that the entrance was free.

-We happened upon the Chinese History Museum.
-The history of Chinese immigrants is presented very clearly here, and we really enjoyed our unexpected visit to the museum.
+We just happened upon the Chinese History Museum.
+The history of Chinese immigrants is presented nicely here, and we really enjoyed our unexpected visit to the museum.

 Across from the Chinese History Museum is the Tua Pek Kong Temple, which we also only admired from the outside.